mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 craft.
 You did not just stop over at Caldos.
 You were welcomed and drawn into a community and embraced by its culture.

-In close orbit of Caurchlan Contigo, the system’s solitary star, engineers built immense stellar battery platforms, each over 200,000 tonnes in displacement.
+In close orbit of Caurchlan Contigo, the system's solitary star, engineers built immense stellar battery platforms, each over 200,000 tonnes in displacement.
 Speckled with thousands of capacitors, they collected stellar energy that was relayed to Caldos using laser arrays.
 The